farazdagi/algorist/README.md

 Helper tools, algorithms and data structures for competitive programming.

-## Motivation

-To provide a collection of algorithms and data structures that are commonly used in competitive programming, with necessary helper tools to test and bundle files into single output file -- which is expected in competitive programming.
+Algorist is both a CLI tool for managing algorithm contests AND a collection of useful algorithms and data structures for competitive programming.

 ## Installation